Faxmachinen/steamnews/README.md

 When you do so, it stores its state (servers, added apps, feed timestamps) in `state.picle` and exits cleanly.
 Otherwise, the bot also stores its state every five minutes, so maybe you didn't lose too much (or anything at all).

-You can check `log.txt` to see when the state was last saved.
+You can check `./log.txt` to see when the state was last saved.
 Note that state does not get saved unless it actually changed.